 - Accessible Content – Digital accessibility is essential for all online communications, particularly on your career web page, to support a wide range of candidates, such as those with vision, hearing, cognitive, mobility, or learning disabilities.
 Follow accepted international standards as delineated in the Web Content Accessibility Guidelines (WCAG).
 For example, use simply written sentences, short paragraphs, larger sans serif fonts, and highlight key phrases in bold, not italics or underlines.
 Ensure adequate color contrast, make the navigation is operable with keystrokes, include Alt Text descriptions with all images (for screen readers), and add closed captions to multimedia content.
 (Contact Us to help get your accessibility projects on track.)

 - Cast a Wide Net – For recruiting diversity, your organization should advertise job openings outside the conventional outlets.
-There are numerous job resources that provide a way for companies to target traditionally underrepresented candidates, such as Diversity.com, Fairygodboss, Pink Jobs, iHispano, National Association of Asian-American Professionals (NAAAP), and DisabilityIN.
-Consider setting up a referral program for minority employees to recommend applicants they know personally, which can expand your diverse talent pool.
+There are numerous job resources that provide a way for companies to target traditionA11y underrepresented candidates, such as Diversity.com, Fairygodboss, Pink Jobs, iHispano, National Association of Asian-American Professionals (NAAAP), and DisabilityIN.
+Consider setting up a referral program for minority employees to recommend applicants they know personA11y, which can expand your diverse talent pool.
 Your online career page and website should be using real images of your actual employees, rather than stock diversity photos, which supply an authentic view of the company culture.

 - Add Anonymity – Blind hiring techniques have been found to foster more racial diversity by removing human judgment from the process, thus reducing conscious or unconscious bias.
 It involves the removal of all personal information—including names, schools, and addresses—from a candidate’s application before review by a recruiter or hiring manager.
-This hiring practice can be done manually or by using a special software program.
+This hiring practice can be done manuA11y or by using a special software program.
 While some experts recommend the use of anonymous pre-hire personality assessments, there is growing evidence that they may have a negative impact on diversity hiring when used improperly.

 - Avoid Interview Bias – There are two effective ways to reduce the impact of conscious or unconscious recruitment bias during interviews.
 The first is to standardize the structure of this process across all applicants using an interview guide and scorecards, along with a prepared script with job-relevant questions.
 The second is to invite diverse interview panels to support your hiring team in evaluating candidates from a range of viewpoints and insights, thus providing a well-rounded assessment of their qualities relating to the position.
 Consider including at least two of each underrepresented group.